cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 All databases are not backed up at the same time.
 Each database is backed up every hour based on the time of creation.
 For larger databases, you might see an hourly CPU spike while the database is being backed up.
 {{site.data.alerts.end}}

-You can also [backup and restore](take-and-restore-customer-owned-backups.html) data on your own.
+You can also [back up and restore](take-and-restore-customer-owned-backups.html) data on your own.
 If you need additional help, [contact us](https://support.cockroachlabs.com).

 ### Can I download the backups that {{ site.data.products.db }} takes for me?